The Push: How To Progress In The Movement Part 1

 What is The Push Movement

 The push movement is one of the most effective ways to building upper body strength.
 It is one the most over – and under-utilised movement patterns in most gyms.
-For example, when you are getting up from the ground from a stomach-facing position that counts as a the push movement.
+For example, when you are getting up from the ground from a stomach-facing position that counts as the push movement.
 The push movement can be broken down into two parts: vertical pushing and horizontal pushing.

 Triceps for both pushing movements